z3i/gutenberg/README.md

     $ gem install gutenberg

+You can use Gutenberg in a project written in any language, not only Ruby.
+It doesn’t matter.
+You must have Ruby installed, though.
+If you’re on Mac, you already have it built-in.
+Otherwise, [install Ruby](https://www.ruby-lang.org/en/downloads/).

 Then you go to your project folder and say:

     $ gutenberg --init

 It generates all the scaffolding: `book` folder, `context.yml`, and `structure.md`.
+То generate `README.md`, you say:

+    $ gutenberg

+There are options.
+You can get a list using `-h` flag:

+    $ gutenberg -h

 Now let's configure it for your project.

 Context